Daniel-KM/Omeka-S-module-Next/README.md

 #### AbstractModule

-This feature was moved to module [Generic] more simply.
+This feature was moved to module [Generic] more simply, then to module [Common].

 A class to simplify management of generic methods of the module (install and settings).